Merling-de-Chapa/accipiteR/README.md

 Please be kind and contact merling@izw-berlin.de if you want to use these data.

-This GitHub repository is distributed under the license CC-BY-SA-4.0 (see the licence file for details).
+This GitHub repository is distributed under the license CC-BY-SA-4.0 (see the license file for details).